katakombi/LinuxMint-t490s/README.md

 This is the `i5/16G/512G/FHD` German Lenovo Campus model for 1995Eur (open-box discount).
 In autumn 2018 I've bought a `i7/16G/512G/FHD` X1C6 Campus Model for 1550Eur but I had it returned due to lack of Linux compatibility.
 Although it is a very new release it seems that the t490s better suited for Linux.

-## Verdict
-### After one day of intense testing & usage
-I am pleasantly surprised how well this machine runs out-of-the-box with LM19, especially since the X1C6 had plenty of problems.
-It was also much cheaper and features almost the same specs.
-Given no bad things will pop up I think I'm gonna keep it this time.

 ## Build quality compared to X1C6
 * the palm top and overall case seems less prone to fingerprints
 * very similar in terms of build quality / layout